bart747/mysite/content/blog/resilient-ui.md

 There's an overwhelming variety of internet browsing devices on the market.
 We need to think about what will make the product work smoothly on a sub-average hardware and half-decent wi-fi.
-People will often use your stuff at train stations, airports and in restaurants.
-And they will use more than just your app/website.
-How many browser tabs you have open right now?
+People will often use your stuff at train stations, airports or in restaurants.
+And they will use more than one app/website at the same time.
+How many browser tabs do you have open right now?

+(There's a good article in this matter: [Optimizing for Fan Noise](http://prog21.dadgum.com/61.html))

 ## Words Win

 People say “a picture is like a thousand words”.
 But a picture will not make a proposition as clear and precise as a well designed sentence or phrase.
-That's why I like typography – good typography is a tool to achieve clarity.
+That's why I like typography – it's a tool to achieve clarity.

 Don't overthink that weird icon.
 If it's not obvious, text will be better.